ENIGMA02/AQI-Analysis/README.md

 # Interactive Analysis of GDP, Happiness & AQI Data(2022-2024)

-## This is a Project which is a part of a larger dataset and a regression model which was completed under the guidance of in field experts from **The Clean Air Fund(^*)
+## This is a Project which is a part of a larger dataset and a regression model which was completed under the guidance of in field Data Scientists from **The Clean Air Fund(^*)

 ### Explore the relationships between GDP, happiness scores, and air quality index using interactive visualizations.
 This notebook provides insights into global trends from 2022-2024 with scatter plots, line charts, bar charts, and bubble charts, all powered by Plotly for dynamic, engaging analysis.